sematext/logagent-js/README.md

 - -n name for the source only when stdin is used (e.g. cat zookeeper.log | logagent -n zookeeper), important to make multi-line patterns working on stdin because the status is tracked by the source name.
 - --heroku PORT listens for heroku logs (http drain / framed syslog over http)
-- --cfhttp PORT listens for CLoudFoundry logs (syslog over http)
+- --cfhttp PORT listens for CloudFoundry logs (syslog over http)
 - list of files, watched by tail-forver starting at end of file to watch

 The default output is line delimited JSON.